-Recessed downlights are good for task lighting but - because of their narrow beam - you need a large number to provide even light, resulting in high energy consumption.
+Recessed downlights are popular in new homes, but - because of their narrow beam - you need a large number to provide even light, resulting in higher energy consumption.

-If you already have older downlights (installed before mid-2012) and your house is insulated, ensure there is a gap between lights and insulation for safety reasons.
+If you already have older downlights (installed before mid-2012) and your house is insulated, ensure there is a 100mm gap between lights and insulation for safety reasons.
 Or better, replace them with modern LED downlights that can be insulated over.

 Surface mounted and pendant ceiling lighting

 Outdoor or security lights on manual switches are often left on for long periods.
 Use sensor-controlled lights for safety and energy savings.
-Where outside lights are used frequently, consider options like LEDs to conserve energy and reduce the need to climb ladders and replace failed lamps.
+Outside lights fitted with LEDs are most energy efficient and reduce the need to climb ladders and replace failed lamps.

 Dimming your lights can help you save on your electricity bill and increase the life of your bulbs.
 If you dim a bulb by 50%, you can make 50% energy savings.
 If you have your lights on separate switches too, you can choose to dim only selected lights - ideal for setting a mood or providing just the right light for a specific task.
-Standard CFLs don't work on dimmer circuits, but there is a range of dimmable LED options available (but not all are dimmable) - check the packaging and also ensure your dimmer switch is compatible with the dimmable LED bulb.
+There is a range of dimmable LED options available (but not all are dimmable) - check the packaging and also ensure your dimmer switch is compatible with the dimmable LED bulb.

 Cupboards and pantry lighting